vinaygopinath/androidtutorial/app/views/concept_lessons/_android_listview.html.md

         codeLearnLessons.setAdapter(codeLearnArrayAdapter);

-With these simple 4 lines of code, you created your first listview.
+With these simple 4 lines of code, you created your first Android listview.
 If you run the application downloaded from [here](https://github.com/pranayairan/Code-Learn-Android-Example/tree/master/CodeLearnListExample) and click on simpleAdapter button, you will see the array adapter in action.
 This is how it will look:

-<%= image_tag "list_view/Array_adapter.png", alt: "ArrayAdapters", title: "ArrayAdapters" %>
+<%= image_tag "list_view/Array_adapter.png", alt: "Android ListView ArrayAdapters", title: "ArrayAdapters" %>

 We have seen a simple ArrayAdapter, but most of the times you need more than 1 data in the listitem.
 Let's look how we can leverage base adapter class to achieve what we want.